ybettayeb/RoundRobinScenarioCalculator/README.md

 Most of the driver code is sadly in the main.cpp but at some point i got too lazy to keep everything nice and tidy.
 Promise i'll refactor it.

 What's left to do :
-## ADD A MAKEFILE YOU DUMBASS
+* ## ADD A MAKEFILE YOU DUMBASS
-code refactoring
+* code refactoring
-translating tree's path into standings objects => easy, count the number of times each teams number appears in a path and update the scores accordingly
+* translating tree's path into standings objects => easy : count the number of times each teams number appears in a path and update the scores accordingly
-Counting "similar scenarios" I.E paths that ends with the same standings => Easy Computing the odds of said scenarios => Easy
+* Counting "similar scenarios" I.E paths that ends with the same standings => Easy, just overload == operator for 2 standings
+* Computing the odds of said scenarios => Easy
-Taking tie breakers in account => Moderate, need to get every team with same score and then add matches accordingly
+* Taking tie breakers into account => Moderate, need to get every team with same score and then add matches accordingly

 possible features :
-Compute a "win probability" for each team and each match according to previous match history Scrap current standings from a website. maybe implement the whole thing iteratively.
+* Compute a "win probability" for each team and each match according to previous match history
+* Scrap current standings from a website.
+* maybe implement the whole thing iteratively, because recursion is fun until it eats all of your 32 gb of ram